Big-Life-Lab/PHES-ODM/metadata.md

 ## AssayMethod (AssayMethod.csv) <span id="AssayMethod"><span>

 The assay method that was used to perform testing.
-This database will be developed in consultation with testing labs to identify key assay features that can affect SARS-CoV-2 results.
+Create a new record if there are changes (improvements) to an existing assay method.
+Keep the same `ID` and use an updated `version`.
+A new record for a new version can include only the fields that changed, however, we recommend duplicating existing fields to allow each record to clearly describe all steps.
+Add a current `date` when recording a new version to an assay.

 -   **ID**: (Primary key) Unique identifier for the assay method.

+-   **name**: Name of the assay method.

 -   **version**: Version of the assay.
 [Semantic versioning](https://semver.org) is recommended.

+-   **description**: Description of the assay.

+-   **date**: Date on which the assayMethod was created or updated (for version update).

+-   **referenceLink**: Link to standard operating procedure (assay reference method).

+-   **alaisID**: ID of an assay that is the same or similar. *a coma separated list*.

 -   **sampleSizeL**: Size of the sample that is analyzed in liters.